-The Minor Court Rules Committee ("Committee") is planning to propose to the Supreme Court of Pennsylvania the amendment of the Official Notes to Pa.R.C.P.M.D.J.
+The Minor Court Rules Committee ("Committee") is planning to propose to the Supreme Court of Pennsylvania the amendment of Pa.R.C.P.M.D.J.
 Nos.
-515-516 and 1007.
-These rules address the timeframe for requesting an order for possession.
-The Committee is making this recommendation to clarify where a plaintiff may file a request for an order for possession when an appeal has been taken.
+515-516 and the Official Note to Pa.R.C.P.M.D.J.
+No. 1007.
+These rules address the timeframe for requesting an order for possession, and the procedure on appeal from a judgment of a magisterial district court, respectively.
+The Committee is proposing to add cross-references regarding termination of a supersedeas and to make stylistic changes.